Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: The Morava stabilizer group

 \subsection{The action of the Morava stablizer group}

-In order to compute the cohomology of $\Sn_{\cC}$, it is necessary to understand its action on $(E_{\cC})_*$.
-The action of the elements of $G_{24}$ was computed by Strickland, and his results were explained in Section \ref{subsec:AutC}.
-By \myref{densepap1}, it thus suffices to understand the action of $\alpha$ and $\pi$ on $(E_{\cC})_*$ to approximate the action of any element of $\Sn_{\cC}$ on $(E_{\cC})_*$.
+In order to compute the cohomology of $\Sn_{\cC}$, we must have some understanding of its action on $(E_{\cC})_*$.
+Recall from \cite[Theorem 2.29]{Paper1} that $\Sn_{\cC}$ is topologically generated by $G_{24}$, $\pi$ and $\alpha$.
+Since the action of $G_{24}$ was described in \fullref{subsec:AutC}, it remains to study the action of $\alpha$ and $\pi$.

-A concrete method for approximating the action of $\Sn_{\cC}$ on $(E_{\cC})_*$ was developed in \cite{HKM}.
-We describe it in Section \ref{sec:appC}.
-We state the key results here and prove them there.
+A concrete method for approximating the action of $\Sn_{\cC}$ on $(E_{\cC})_*$ is explained by Henn, Karamanov and Mahowald in \cite[Section 4]{HKM}.
+We describe it in \fullref{sec:appC} and give detailed proofs of the results needed for the following computations.
+For the sake of exposition, we recall the key points here.